 Changed disclosure requirements for not-for-profits preparing Special Purpose Financial Statements (SPFS) took effect for annual reporting periods ending on or after 30 June 2020.

 More information on the changes and their implications is available on the Australian Accounting Standards Board website.
-This includes a high level summary to aid understanding of these new disclosure requirements (required by AASB 2019-4).
+This includes a high level summary to aid understanding of these new disclosure requirements.

 In addition, the following accounting standards took effect for annual reporting periods beginning on or after 1 January 2019: